joyjft/Patient-management-System-Using-PLSQL/README.md

 # Patient-management-System-Using-PLSQL

-Please read 'ReadMe.pdf' file.
+Please read 'ReadMe.pdf' file for the details.
 You will find it in this repo.